 After you’ve captured both poses, it’s time to merge them together.
 Choose the best one of both poses and open both in Photoshop so that they are side-by-side.
 Select one of the photos.

 Make a copy of the background layer by scrolling over Layers and choose Duplicate Layer.
 You can choose to rename the layer or just push “OK”.
 The next step is to select the Lasso tool from the toolbar and change the feather to 10.
-Hold the mouse down and draw a large circle around the baby’s forehead, including some of the background.
+Hold the mouse down and draw a large circle around the baby’s forehead, including some of the backgrounds.

 Next, click on the Move tool from the toolbar.
 Click and drag your new layer to the other photo.
 It does not need to be perfect.
 You can now close the photo that you used the lasso tool on.
 It is no longer needed.